-The female body is a tremendous piece of machinery.
-During the 40 week gestational period of the fetus, the increase in blood can range from 25% to 40% or more.
-This increase in blood will cause an inevitable swelling during pregnancy.
-It is not, however, this normal swelling that the mother needs to worry about while pregnant.
-Excessive swelling can be a sign of pregnancy complications and should be watched carefully as the pregnancy progresses.
+During the 40-week gestational period of pregnancy, blood volume can increase from 25% to 40% or more.
+This increase will cause inevitable swelling during pregnancy.
+This type of swelling is normal, but you must be on alert for excessive swelling.
+Excessive swelling can signal pregnancy complications and should be watched carefully as a pregnancy progresses.

-Swelling during pregnancy is not all bad.
-The female body understands the need for cushion as the fetus grows during pregnancy.
+The body understands the need for a cushion as the fetus grows during pregnancy.
 This cushion manifests as increased fluid in the body.
 The fluid fills the joints of the body to alleviate pressure from the increased weight of the fetus.
 The pelvic joints use the swelling during pregnancy to prepare for the expansion needed for the baby to pass through the vaginal canal.
-As a while, normal fluid retention during pregnancy will account for 25% of the total weight gain.
+Normal fluid retention during pregnancy will account for 25% of the total weight gain.

 Aside from the normal fluid retention, there are other causes of swelling during pregnancy that can result in too much fluid being retained.
 These causes include:

-The most important swelling during pregnancy for the mother to notice is the sudden swelling of the hands and/or face.
-When the hands and face instantly swell and if you gain weight rapidly, this could be a first symptom of preeclampsia.
-Preeclampsia is also known as pregnancy induced hypertension or high blood pressure.
-Preeclampsia can be life threatening to both the mother and the unborn fetus.
+The most concerning swelling during pregnancy to keep an eye out for is sudden swelling of the hands and/or face.
+When the hands and face instantly swell, or if you gain weight rapidly, this could be the first symptom of preeclampsia.
+Preeclampsia is also known as pregnancy-induced hypertension or high blood pressure.
+Preeclampsia can be life-threatening to both the mother and the unborn fetus.
 If preeclampsia is diagnosed, the mother is often hospitalized for the duration of the pregnancy.
 During the hospitalization, the high blood pressure causing the swelling during pregnancy will be treated by the obstetrician.
-If the treatments do not lower the mother's blood pressure, the baby may be taken early be C-section.
+If the treatments do not lower the mother's blood pressure, the baby may be delivered early by C-section.